Why you can trust The Zebra

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In New Orleans, you can expect 115 rainy days with an annual rainfall of 62.7 inches.
 New Orleans is also known to experience thunderstorms and occasional hurricanes.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year

 Find Local New Orleans Agents

 2626 Canal Street 3rd Floor, New Orleans, LA 70119